Alfred Harrison

-Earlier life
+Early life

 He was born in 1865 to Daniel Alfred Harrison, of Chase Hill, Enfield Town, and Mary Jane Hardcastle Burder in Islington, Middlesex.
 He was educated at Stonyhurst College.
 His father was the eldest son of Daniel Harrison J.P. of Enfield, and his mother daughter of Henry Hardcastle Burder, of Hatcham Park, Surrey.
 In 1847 Daniel Harrison of Chase Hill was recorded as a director of the Enfield railway.

 Harrison's father died while saving his son, in the collision of SS Cheerful with HMS Hecla off Cornwall, north of the Longships, which took place in 1885.
 The captain of the Hecla was the explorer Albert Hastings Markham, then commanding the training school HMS Vernon; the subsequent court-martial decided that the crew of Hecla were not guilty of the collision.
 When Harrison came of age in 1886, he sold much of his grandfather's property to which he was heir.

 Harrison's first expedition was to the Canadian Rockies, in 1889.
 It was followed by a second expedition to the same place a few years later.
 He then travelled to Northern Africa.
 A subsequent trip was to hunt, to Slave Lake in Canada.
 He was elected to the Royal Geographical Society on 22 February 1904.